 Get the LIVE | WORK | TRAIN macro calculator!

 This FREE enhanced macro calculator accurately calculates the right number of calories and split of macros based on your fitness goals and body type, using some simple stats related to your age, height and weight, combined with the amount of exercise you do.
 If you want to get a full low-down on how it all works then check out this article from Bodyvision which has a great detailed summary.
 There are other online calculators around but they are generally overly simplistic and don’t take into account body type to give you the right macro balance.
 I’ve also found that they don’t really reflect the kind of nutrition that I personally follow myself.
-Use the link below to sign-up and receive your copy straight immediately.
+Download it here: Live Work Train – Macro Calculator.

 If you have any questions feel free to get in touch.
 Enjoy and good luck!